THE-Alan-Hicks/rackspace-how-to/content/dedicated-hosting/understanding-redhat-clusters.md

 by the /etc/cluster/cluster.conf file.
 This is an XML file which defines the members, fencing devices, clustered resources, and clustered services.
 Let's take a look at an example.
-We won't go into exhausting detail here, but a look at how things are defined may be quite instructive.
+We won't go into exhaustive detail here, but a look at how things are defined may be quite instructive.

 #### Cluster Nodes